-5.5 Ensuring fair treatment of individuals mentioned in a Disclosure
+Ensuring fair treatment of individuals mentioned in a Disclosure

-The Risk & Quality Manager will also ensure that:
+The General Manager Safety & Quality will also ensure that:

-- if practical and appropriate to do so, the details of individuals mentioned in the disclosure are handled confidentially; - any person who is the subject of a disclosure will be advised, in line with Procedure 3.02 Complaints Management & Resolution and/or Procedure 5.20 Staff Grievance & Complaints, about the subject matter of the disclosure as and when required by principles of natural justice and procedural fairness and prior to any actions being taken; and - any person who is the subject of a disclosure receives appropriate support services.
+- if practical and appropriate to do so, the details of individuals mentioned in the disclosure are handled confidentially; - any person who is the subject of a disclosure will be advised, in line with Feedback and Complaints Management and/or Employee Grievance Resolution Procedure, about the subject matter of the disclosure as and when required by principles of natural justice and procedural fairness and prior to any actions being taken; and - any person who is the subject of a disclosure receives appropriate support services.

-6. Protection of the whistleblower
+Protection of the whistleblower

-This procedure is designed to ensure that no one will be subject to or threatened with detrimental conduct (whether by act or omission) by Multicap, its employees or anyone else whose conduct is within Multicap control if that person believes or suspects that a person has made, may have made, proposes to make or could make a Disclosure, and the belief or suspicion is the reason, or part of the reason, for their conduct towards that person.
+This procedure is designed to ensure that no one will be subject to or threatened with detrimental conduct (whether by act or omission) by Multicap, its workers or anyone else whose conduct is within Multicap control if that person believes or suspects that a person has made, may have made, proposes to make or could make a Disclosure, and the belief or suspicion is the reason, or part of the reason, for their conduct towards that person.